pdsam/feup-lpoo/docs/README.md

 ### Duplicate Code
 #### Solution
 ### Lazy class - null object
+The class Useless Controller is as the name says: useless.
+It only exists to act like a dummy.
 #### Solution

 ### Data class
+Position Selector
 #### Solution
 ### Controller Middle Man
 #### Solution